Redefining Aerial Excellence! Let’s Elevate – Innovate – Dominate!

 The project aims to uplift digital capability within Aboriginal and Torres Strait Islander businesses, organisations and communities to leverage employment and economic development opportunities through use of drones, to deliver cultural and environmental monitoring and assessment services within the renewable energy supply chain, as well as improve individual employment opportunities for application in agriculture, land management and conservation, and other industries that require drone technology.

-Southern Queensland Landscapes is proud to announce our recent partnership with the Department of State Development, Infrastructure and Planning to deliver a drone program named Wandhala (Eagle) Drone Project.
+Southern Queensland Landscapes is proud to be partnering with the Department of State Development, Infrastructure and Planning to deliver the Wandhala (Eagle) Drone Project.

 Here’s how to get involved

 Aboriginal and Torres Strait Islander businesses, organisations and community members in Balonne, Bulloo, Cherbourg, Goondiwindi, Maranoa, Murweh, Paroo, Southern Downs, Quilpie, South Burnett (including Cherbourg), Toowoomba and Western Downs regions.
-Regions are encouraged to contact us as early as possible from February 2025 – check out our Facebook page for details!
+Regions are encouraged to contact the project team and check out our Facebook page for details!

 Please submit an EOI using the below form to

 wandhala@sqlandscapes.org.au or by visiting one of our offices.
 Program intake is from February 2025, with eligibility assessed for each submission.
-Applications close on 11 April 2025 and our third-party committee will let the successful participants know by
+In recognition of the recent flooding in South West Queensland and the impacts on the communities, the timeframe for

 Meet the Project Coordinators

-Jackson is a descendant of Margany People from Southwest Queensland and one of our Project Delivery Officer based in Cunnamulla.
+Jackson is a descendant of Margany People from Southwest Queensland and one of our Project Delivery Officers based in Cunnamulla.

 Jackson brings extensive knowledge to the project around native title and cultural heritage management and has a passion to working with communities to achieve, social, cultural and economic outcomes.